sourenroy/Jarvis-clone/README.md

-# Jarvis-clone
+# Jervis-clone
-This is a clone of jarvice using python
+This is a clone of jervice using python